 When I arrived in the U.S.A, I continued my photographic career shooting model portfolios and headshots.
 Realizing this wasn’t the perfect fit, I started shooting a few weddings and was hooked.
 Storytelling from the heart was it.

 Shooting around 20 weddings a year, I capture weddings in San Antonio, Houston, Austin, New York, L.A. and anywhere else really.
-I’m also the occasional speaker and educator, available for wedding workshops, street photography, and private mentoring sessions.
+I’m also an occasional speaker, available for general photography and wedding workshops, street photography, and private mentoring sessions.

 Inspiration comes from numerous photographers.
 But I suppose my heroes of sorts is Henri Cartier-Bresson, Robert Frank, Robert Doisneau, Don McCullin, Elliott Erwitt, Alex Webb and well, the founders of Magnum.
 My studio is stocked full of photographer books and is my grounding in my ongoing education and craft.
 To this day, I continue my learning about art and design in this never-ending journey of discovery.